mosi-sol/live-contracts-s4/07- Perfect Number/readme.md

 #

-### problem in solidity
+### problem in solidity:
 perfect number is to hard for calculate in solidity.

-so, just use 2 or 3 digit's nums for test.
+so, use 2 or 3 digit's nums for test.